KaiPereira/M.2-FPGA-Accelerator/README.md

 This is my in-progress FPGA hardware accelerator!
 It'll essentially plug into an SSD slot on your computer, and function as a programmable FPGA fabric that you can use to practice hardware acceleration and other things in HDL!
 Not just that though, it also functions as a standalone devboard with USB to JTAG and HDMI and ontop of that, you can use it for hybrid purposes involving external devices AND your computer!

-I also want to try adding a small SDR and to have some header pins!

 <img width="2560" height="1409" alt="image" src="https://github.com/user-attachments/assets/ec7eec3a-4bac-4252-bc84-e7bf4aff7d7c" />

 <img width="2560" height="1403" alt="image" src="https://github.com/user-attachments/assets/1560661c-2814-42ab-a42e-4bb6113978e5" />